High School

 Youth Apprenticeship On-The-Job Training

-Manufacturing Processes Youth Apprenticeship is a formalized, collaborative work experience that allows students to leave school for 1-3 hours in the afternoon to participate in a manufacturing processes internship at a local workplace and learn employment, occupational and technical skills that will help them be successful in the workplace.
+Youth Apprenticeship is a formalized, collaborative work experience that allows students to leave school for 1-3 hours to participate in a career field internship at a local workplace and learn employment, occupational and technical skills that will help them be successful in the workplace.
 An official certificate with a State of Minnesota golden seal will be awarded after completion of 450 hours.
 Students must maintain satisfactory grades in all courses and no less than a B in the apprenticeship courses.
 Students will be required to work a minimum of 10 hours per week and will provide the work-based learning coordinator with work schedules and copies of timesheets and pay stubs.
 Students must apply and interview for participation in the program and have a sincere interest in working for the employer partner or in the industry after high school graduation.
 A written agreement and training plan is required between the school, employer, student and parent/guardian.
-Prerequisites (or concurrently) – Career Planning, Work Experience Seminar, Manufacturing Product Design and Innovation
+Watch this video for more information about Youth Apprenticeships.
+Prerequisite Requirements: Students must have a B grade or higher in Career Success, Work Experience Seminar, and one skills course from a Career Academy (Business B, Principles of Computer Science I, Culinary Arts I, Health Careers, Hospitality and Tourism, Criminal Justice, Manufacturing, or Introduction to Visual Communications).

 Support Groups